moonggae/stardew-valley-randomizer/More Random Edition/Assets/CustomImages/readme.txt

 - Be sure to be consistent with the size and sprite placements of the animals you wish to make sheets for here
 - If you want random colors to be applied to your image, end your file name with "hue-shift.png"
   - These images do not need to be grayscale
+- If you want to force a certain pet to be used, delete all images out of the desired directory except the one you want

 Bundles